sheisc/COMP9024/Randomised/TopologicalSort/README.md

 This is because a cycle would prevent some nodes from ever reaching an in-degree of 0.

+In other words, topological sort can be used to detect cycles in a directed graph.

 We have discussed the format of dot files in [COMP9024/Graphs](../../Graphs/Dot2Png/README.md), how to create a directed graph in [COMP9024/Graphs/DirectedGraph](../../Graphs/DirectedGraph/README.md), and how to create an undirected graph in [COMP9024/Graphs/UndirectedGraph](../../Graphs/UndiirectedGraph/README.md).